Contact Branch

 Light Bulb stockists and retailers can continue to sell halogen and fluorescent light bulbs in their possession beyond their respective banned dates but they can’t order in any new stock after the ban.
 How long the sales continue depends on each retailer’s stock levels, so there could be availability for months or even years.
 It’s also worth noting that not all halogen and fluorescent light bulbs will be banned.

 There is also confusion over a ban on lighting fixtures and fittings where the bulb is fixed or non-replaceable.
 The Lighting Industry Association (LIA) explains that such lighting designs are not banned but they are being discouraged from manufacture.
-If you want any further lightbulb and light fitting clarification, the LIA released this helpful statement
+If you want any further lightbulb and light fitting clarification, the LIA released this helpful statement.

 For advice about the moving home process, get in touch with our team.